 Embedding Equality and Diversity in the Curriculum

 In 2014-15 sparqs was part of an Embedding Equality and Diversity in the Curriculum project exploring the design of an inclusive curriculum in universities and advising on how students can be an integral part of the process.

-We were members of an Advisory Group led by the Higher Education Academy (HEA) in Scotland project’s Advisory Group consists of NUS Scotland, Equality Challenge Unit, HEA Scotland and sparqs.
-As a member of the Advisory Group, sparqs provided guidance on how students can be involved in the project as well as exploring how students could be developed to become partners in the curriculum design process that ensures equality is embedded in the curriculum.
+We were members of an Advisory Group led by the Higher Education Academy (now Advance HE) and provided guidance on how students could be involved in the project as well as exploring how students could be developed to become partners in the curriculum design process that ensures equality is embedded in the curriculum.

-The HEA in Scotland has produced the Embedding Equality and Diversity in the Curriculum - A Framework. sparqs and HEA have run workshops at conferences, including the 2014 EQAF (European Quality Assurance Forum) annual conference and NUS’s annual event, ‘The Gathering’, exploring how you can use both the HEA Framework and the Student Engagement Framework for Scotland to involve students in designing an inclusive curriculum.
+HEA Scotland has produced the Embedding Equality and Diversity in the Curriculum - A Framework. sparqs and HEA have run workshops at conferences, including the 2014 EQAF (European Quality Assurance Forum) annual conference and NUS’s annual event, ‘The Gathering’, exploring how you can use both the HEA Framework and the Student Engagement Framework for Scotland to involve students in designing an inclusive curriculum.

 A key aspect of embedding equality and diversity in the curriculum is the engagement of students in curriculum creation.
 The joint workshop encourages participants to consider how this can be done by exploring the barriers to and benefits of doing so.
 Participants are encouraged to focus on the key issues that must be faced and the potential range of the involvement as well as addressing ways that student involvement can be managed.